waldooo/Bluetooth-RGB-light/README.md

 # Bluetooth-RGB-light
 The RGB led strip is connected to an Arduino and receives the color data from a cell phone.

+# How to send colors
+Send messages in the RGB format with values from 0 to 255. (both #255,255,255 or 255,255,255 are valid) Make sure you use ('\n') at the end of line.

 ## Hardware used:

 * Android phone connected to wifi network